Kepai39/CatherineDaigle_CloudNative_41175118_Assignment2/README.md

 Step2:
 - Apply the kubconfig to each KUBE_CONFIG_DATA secret in the secrets and variables.
 Also delete any kube config before, that caused the value too big problem.
+- Additionally apply Docker Password and username for github secrets

+- Add deployment name, image name and container name to github variables.

 ## Setting up Azure Service Bus: